qexat/garnet/README.md

  * match blocks on function params, like Erlang -- just syntactic sugar
  * Monomorphized generics -- for now?
  * Cool arbitrary/rational number types -- can be a lib.
+ * Though it is tempting, we will NOT do arbitrary-precision integer types such as being able to define an integer via an arbitrary range such as `[-1, 572)` or arbitrary size such as `i23`.
+Maybe later.

 ## Wishlist items